Military Veterans in Journalism was founded in 2019 by U.S. Marine Corps veteran Russell Midori and U.S. Navy veteran Zack Baddorf.

 While based in the Central African Republic, I broke the news of the American military ending its mission against the Lord’s Resistance Army.
 My in-depth reporting on the Syrian town of Moadamiyah contributed to humanitarian access being granted to besieged people there.
 Weeks before Russian troops invaded Crimea, my reporting from the peninsula highlighted its political importance in the conflict.

-I work as a video producer for the International Center for the Study of Violent Extremism, crafting anti-ISIS videos.
+I worked as director of video for the International Center for the Study of Violent Extremism, crafting anti-ISIS videos.
 For a year in Afghanistan, I worked on rural, remote bases for the U.S. Special Operations Command as a civilian videographer, alongside Green Berets, Navy SEALs and Afghan security forces.

 I have also worked as an adjunct professor at New York University and New York Film Academy, teaching public relations and broadcast journalism.
 I've got a master of fine arts degree in documentary studies, a master of arts degree in international relations, another master’s in public relations and a bachelor's in journalism.